unChaz/sci-fi-5e/srd/equipment/magic_items.md

 Each pot of paint is sufficient to cover 1,000 square feet of a surface, which lets you create inanimate objects or terrain features—such as a door, a pit, flowers, trees, cells, rooms, or weapons— that are up to 10,000 cubic feet.
 It takes 10 minutes to cover 100 square feet.

-When you complete the painting, the object or terrain feature depicted becomes a real, nonmagical object.
+When you complete the painting, the object or terrain feature depicted becomes a real, nontek object.
 Thus, painting a door on a wall creates an actual door that can be opened to whatever is beyond.
 Painting a pit on a floor creates a real pit, and its depth counts against the total area of objects you create.

 Nothing created by the pigments can have a value greater than 2500 credits.
 If you paint an object of greater value (such as a diamond or a pile of gold), the object looks authentic, but close inspection reveals it is made from paste, bone, or some other worthless material.